A Trip On The Waverley Paddle Steamer

 Waverley offers a variety of day, afternoon and evening cruises from around 70 ports and piers – check out the timetable below for your nearest departure point.

-Waverley 2024 Dates
+P.S.
+Waverley 2026 Dates

-Waverley’s 2024 season is now well underway.
-She will operate in several areas of the UK until Sunday 20th October.
+Waverley’s 2026 season is now well underway.
+She will operate in several areas of the UK until Sunday 18th October.
 The season outline is as follows:

 Book online for all sailings or call the booking office on 0141 243 2224.

-Excursions in The Bristol Channel [2024]
+Waverley Excursions in The Bristol Channel [2026]

 There is a fantastic choice of excursions in the Bristol Channel this season between the following ports: